 What this means is that she’s at every shoot-around and practice to help with media availability.
 Also, she assists with game notes, updating stats before and after games, facilitating interviews, and working game nights.
 Cool right?

-We sat down with Laura Sorto to ask her specific questions about her career in sport public relations.
+We chatted with Laura Sorto and asked specific questions about her career in sport public relations.
 We can’t wait to share the path Laura has paved to get into the sport industry.